Travels with V

 Goa part three

-So his granddad got nothing from the spicefarm, except hard work and debts.
+his means that his granddad got nothing from the spicefarm, except hard work and debts.
 He did it so his grandchildren would benefit from his work.
 What an amazing perspective of the development of an enterprise!
 What a difference from our industrialized world of today and it’s craving for quick profits.

 V has an appointment here with K, a woman that once lived in our home town in Sweden.
-Now she’s in charge of Purple Valley Yoga Retreat where guests can stay and take Yoga classes, swim in the beautiful pool and eat gorgeous meals in the vegan restaurant.
+Now she’s in charge of Purple Valley Yoga Retreat where guests can stay and take Yoga classes, swim in the beautiful pool and eat gorgeous meals in their vegan restaurant.

 K tells us a story about a miserable child’s life in a town where she’s a foreigner, fragile and hated.
-She has anorexia and as she grews older, a vicious drug addiction.
+She has anorexia and as she grews older, develops a vicious drug addiction.
 But she survives somehow and finds work in the travel business.
-She comes to India and tries Yoga, which becomes her lifesaver.
+She finds India and tries Yoga, which becomes her lifesaver.
 She’s now into Ashtanga Yoga which is extremely physically demanding, and this gives her the control tools she needs.

 And now she’s here managing Goa’s oldest Yoga retreat, and Sweden is not her home country anymore.
 It’s India, or maybe England, where she studies and her boyfriend lives.